Full Eclipse

 ⏱️ Runtime & Duration

-The total runtime of Full Eclipse is 97 minutes (1h 37m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Full Eclipse (1993) is 97 minutes (1h 37m).
+Directed by Anthony Hickox, the film runs for 97 minutes in its complete theatrical version.

 Verdict Summary